What process do you go through to learn a new word in your target language?

 Here are some tips for getting the most out of the features such an app has to offer, based on what has worked for me.

-- Dig out your notebook and transfer vocabulary you need to learn onto flashcards on the app
+Dig out your notebook and transfer the vocabulary you need to learn onto flashcards on the app.

-- When learning a large amount of vocabulary, begin with recognition only – displaying the target language flashcard first.
-Only having to recognise the word is easier than the other way round.
+When learning a large amount of vocabulary, begin with recognition only – displaying the target language flashcard first.
+Only having to recognise the word is easier than the other way around.

 For the price of an espresso, you get a very powerful learning tool indeed.